 A lingering of the Polacca/Zuni “rain-bird” design:

-Very occasionally Hopi-Tewa and Tewa potters with still use the old Zuni/Hopi rain bird in their designs.
-Such bowls may be intended for home use, either because 1) tourist and collectors do not see this as a Hopi motif since it is not Sikyatki-derived, or 2) the rain bird design continues to have a private cultural resonance within families.
+Very occasionally Hopi-Tewa and Tewa potters will still use the old Zuni/Hopi rain bird in their designs.
+Such bowls may be intended for home use because 1) tourist and collectors do not see this as a Hopi motif since it is not Sikyatki-derived, and 2) the rain bird design continues to have a private cultural resonance within families.

 1992-04: Probably made in the late 1980’s or early 1990’s, this was the first modern pot I had seen decorated with the old Zuni/Polacca rain bird design.
 Having purchased the pot elsewhere, I visited the painter, Fern Lalo, in her Polacca home.
 She had a number of pots for sale, all decorated with Sikyatki Revival designs.
 The Zuni scroll on this piece is “an old design” she told me.
 She said she did not remember when or why she had made these pots and seemed to attach no special significance to the unusual design.